tricodex/Reproducing_DialSummEval/README.md

 This repository is created for the reproduction of [DialSummEval: Revisiting summarization evaluation for dialogues](https://aclanthology.org/2022.naacl-main.418).
 The code and data of the original authors and ourselves are included in the repository.

-The link to the reproduction paper is: [Reproduction of DialSummEval - Evaluation of automatic summarization evaluation metrics](Link to paper).
+The link to the reproduction paper will be included here.

-## Repository Structure

 - Annotations and Correlations
     - data